Long Live Arts EU Conference

 Painting a positive picture of culturally active older people

 In our fast ageing world, the growing presence of older adults creates new opportunities for both individual and societal development.
 Well-being and health in old age can be expanded by being culturally active: cultural participation is a proven potent tool for older people to live with dignity and realise their full potential.
 In order to actualise this tool and to stimulate a positive intergenerational perspective, we have to enable the sectors of arts and culture, health care, and welfare to act together.
 Long Live Arts is a European initiative that aims to encourage older people to participate in arts and culture.

-The Long Live Arts program runs from September 2014 until May 2016 and consists of four elements:
+The Long Live Arts program ran from September 2014 until May 2016 and consisted of four elements: